Carrot Garden Spring Kindergarten Math Activities for Counting to 20

 How to Get the Activity

-- Enter your email below and then check your email to get the activity.
+- Enter your email below and then check your inbox to get the activity.

-- When you open the file you can click on the format that you prefer to use: Google Slides, Seesaw and/or Boom Cards®.
+- When you open the file you can click on the format that you prefer to use: Google Slides®, Seesaw® or upgrade to self-checking Boom Cards®.

-- If you are downloading the Google Slides version you will be prompted to “Make a copy.”
+- If you are downloading the Google Slides version you will be prompted to “Make a copy”.
 This is an important step you need to complete to make sure you get an editable version to share with your students!

 - In Slides, make sure you are in “Edit” mode, as opposed to “Present” mode.
 You will see the “Present” button in the upper right-hand corner.